 Any trailer towed with a hitch set behind the rear axle of the tow vehicle can sway or fishtail while driving.
 The hitch acts as a pivot point in-between the centers of gravity of the two vehicles.
 Any trailer sway or side-to-side force will turn the vehicle and create an unexpected steering force.

 If that sideways force is strong enough it can be more powerful than the road-tire friction for the drive wheels on the vehicle.
 This can cause the tipping over or separation of the trailer and maybe even the truck or car too.

 Wind and drafts

-Weight and balance problems
+Weight distribution and balance

-How to help stop trailer sway once it starts
+How to control trailer sway

 If your trailer starts to sway on the road, the NHTSA recommends activating the manual brake control override by hand.
 Applying the tow vehicle brakes will generally make the sway worse.